And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 That's just a blaring headline.

-Georgia also is saying it appears that the Russians seem to be pulling out.
+Georgia also is saying, it appears that the Russians seem to be pulling out.

-Just flashed this across the wire.
+Bloomberg News just flashed this across the wire.

-Now that Russia has humiliated Georgia with a punishing military offensive, it may shift its attention to reigning in pro-Western Ukraine, another American ally in the former Soviet Union, moving to counter any threat.
+Now that Russia has humiliated Georgia with a punishing military offensive, it may shift its attention to reining in pro-Western Ukraine, another American ally in the former Soviet Union, moving to counter any threat.

 The Russian President Dmitry Medvedev and the Prime Minister Vladimir Putin's first order of business in confronting Ukraine likely will be to try to thwart its bid to join NATO.